Hub-OS/documentation-website/docs/01-client/02-lua-api/19-aux-prop.md

 The difference in the result of `expr` and the incoming hit's damage will be used to update the total incoming damage.

-If the result is less than the incoming hit's damage, a warning will be logged.
+If the result is more than the incoming hit's damage, a warning will be logged.

+Note: If the result of `expr` is zero, a super effective hit or another AuxProp may still add back the damage as only the difference of the result is used.
+To entirely negate damage a defense rule must be used.

 ### `aux_prop:decrease_total_damage(expr)`